TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

     total 0
     lrwxrwxrwx 1 lolli www-data 29 Nov  5 14:19 enetcache -> /var/www/local/git/enetcache/

-The package `typo3/testing-framework` that we added as `require-dev` dependency has some basic Core extensions set as dependency, we end up with the Core extensions `backend`, `core`, `extbase`, `fluid`, `frontend` and `recordlist` in `.Build/Web/typo3/sysext`.
-Additionally, the :php:`ExtensionTestEnvironment` hook linked our git root checkout as extension into `.Build/Web/typo3conf/ext`.
+The package `typo3/testing-framework` that we added as `require-dev` dependency has some basic `Core`:pn: extensions set as dependency, we end up with the `Core`:pn: extensions `backend`, `core`, `extbase`, `fluid`, `frontend` and `recordlist` in `.Build/Web/typo3/sysext`.
+Additionally, the :php:`ExtensionTestEnvironment` hook linked our `Git`:pn: root checkout as extension into `.Build/Web/typo3conf/ext`.

-We now have a full TYPO3 instance.
+We now have a full `TYPO3`:pn: instance.
 It is not installed, there is no database, but we are now at the point to begin unit testing!

 runTests.sh and docker-compose.yml